Iepoev/Thesis/paper/source/10_ch2_medische_context.md

 PPG sensors are fairly simple devices and have found their way to various wrist-based wearables, where they measure the pulse rate of the arteries in the wrist.

+In HRV analysis, the RR intervals obtained from ECG measurements are required.
+In principly, any signal providing Inter Beat Interval timing data could be used, as long as the measurements are sufficiently accurate. [@Pinheiro2016] suggest that data from PPG measurements could potentially be used to achieve the same goals as this thesis, but PPG is inherently less accurate than ECG.
+In the cited study the distinction is made between Heart Rate Variability from ECG measurement and Pulse Rate Variability from PPG measurement.
+Especially high frequency measurements during periods of intense activity suffer from high inaccuracy ([@Menghini2019])

 ## Physical fitness

 To model our fitness coach we need to know the distinct differences between a fit and unfit subject.
 We also have to make the distiction between a trained and untrained subject, because these concepts are inherently linked but are not synonyms.
 To be "fit" is to have a large aerobic capacity, the body has adapted to be able to deliver more oxygen to the muscles which improves aerobic ability.
 To be "trained" is having the extra muscle and nerval impulses te be able to use this oxygen, converting it into more power than an untrained subject.